dermotte/playing-card-web/README.md

 Find the cards at https://dermotte.github.io/playing-card-web/src/

-How to play and the printable emoji cards are available in [[docs/readme.md]]
+How to play and the printable emoji cards are available in [Give Me a Quote: The Game of Witty Wisdom!](docs/readme.md)

 ## Project Structure